 - Helps team members with career development

-You may have noticed that 9 of these ten traits involve soft skills – empathy, support, intuition, and being genuinely interested in the personal lives and long-term careers of the people they manage.
+You may notice that 9/10 traits involve soft skills – empathy, support, intuition, and being genuinely interested in the personal lives and long-term careers of the people they manage.

 The Importance of Recognition

-- Lack of appreciation stifles innovation; 56% of managers say they don’t share important ideas because they’re afraid they won’t get credit.
+- Lack of employee appreciation stifles innovation; 56% of managers say they don’t share important ideas because they fear they won’t get credit.
 (LetsGrowLeaders.com)

 - Seven in ten (71%) business executives cite a high level of employee engagement as critical to company success.
 (Harvard Business Review)

-- Companies that conduct sophisticated recognition programs are 12X more likely to experience robust and successful business outcomes.
+- Companies that encourage a culture of recognition are 12X more likely to experience robust and successful business outcomes.
 (Bersin by Deloitte)